-The International Business Club (IBC) provides a venue for social and professional networking and communication between students and professionals working in or with international business.
+The International Business Club (IBC) provides a venue for social and professional networking and communication between students and IB professionals.
 Activities include guest speakers, networking with local businesses, and connecting with other organizations to facilitate additional interactive programming.
 This student organization is open to all students from any major who have an interest in international business as an academic pursuit, a personal passion, and/or a professional ambition.